sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

 # Step 4: Onboard Mobile/IoT Test systems

-After you install the Windows Hardware Lab Kit (Windows HLK) on the Controller system, and the Windows HLK Proxy Client on the Proxy system, you are ready to add mobile test systems to the environment.
+After you install the Windows Hardware Lab Kit (Windows HLK) on the Controller system, and the Windows HLK Proxy Client on the Proxy system, you are ready to add mobile/IoT test systems to the environment.

 ## <span id="Known_Issues"></span><span id="known_issues"></span><span id="KNOWN_ISSUES"></span>Known Issues